Russell Allport: Life and work

 screwing machines.
 Russell Allport added also the necessary appliances for taking Röntgen X ray photographs, so that a most useful institution, even in this particular alone, has been founded.
 He has built at this establishment a steam engine of 30 horse power to order.
 He has been credited for having built the finest manufacturing plant in the southern part of Tasmania.

-Several steamers have been installed with the electric light machinery and fittings, including the Banks Peninsula, Grafton and Australia.
-Russell Allport was agent for the Brush Electrical Engineering Co., a company having a world-wide reputation, and he has introduced much of their machinery into Tasmania.
-His cycle repairing could not be beaten in the colony, the very latest appliances being kept to carry this work out in its entirety.
-Russell Allport has been engaged in executing intricate machinery for one of the largest companies in the colony, and it is extremely satisfactory to note that experts give it as their opinion that it is equal to imported.
+Several steamers have been installed with the electric light machinery and fittings, including the Banks Peninsula, Grafton, and Australia.
+Russell Allport was an agent for the Brush Electrical Engineering Co., introducing much of their machinery into Tasmania.
+Russell Allport has been engaged in executing machinery for one of the largest companies in the colony.